Drayux/Catalyst/Notes/Audio.md

 virtual-stream :  AUX8 / AUX9 (PCM 5)
 ```

-### Usage
+### Modification
 In its current configuration, the audio script functions exclusively by matching executable names to determine its output.
 By further modifying the relevant portion of `scripts/policy-node.lua` further functionalty could be added to match based upon the media class instead.
 This is a pipewire-provided property and can further be manipulated upon node creation by specifying an application rule.
-(See the [pipewire documentation](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-PipeWire#rules) or wireplumber documentation for the respective options to do this.)
+(See the [pipewire documentation](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-PipeWire#rules) or [wireplumber documentation](https://pipewire.pages.freedesktop.org/wireplumber/configuration/config_lua.html#split-file-configuration) for the respective options to do this.)

+Note that this alternative is unlikely to be any more performant than the current solution.

 ### Installation
 Enabling this functionality requires using the configuration files in both `/etc/pipewire` _**and**_ `/etc/wireplumber`.
 Modifying the virtual node names in the pipewire configuration will also require that they be modified in the object manager of the wireplumber scripts (`scripts/policy-node.lua`.)